tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

 If your users are on one of the platforms whose stores accept PWAs, you can publish your app to the stores in question.
-Remember linkability as one of the web's super powers.
-Your app is discoverable, advertisable, and linkable from the web, too.
+Remember linkability as one of the Web's super powers.
+Your app is discoverable, advertisable, and linkable from the Web, too.
 Investing in a memorable domain name can sometimes actually be better for discoverability.
 Even for app stores, people still rely most on recommendations from friends and family members to discover new apps according to